-When to introduce Coconut Milk for Babies:
+Can I give my baby Coconut milk & When to introduce Coconut Milk for Babies:

 Coconut milk can be introduced to babies diet from 8 months.
 Giving plain coconut milk to babies is not a good idea, hence add few table spoons of coconut milk to mashed vegetables or any porridge to enhance the taste and creaminess.
 Please keep in mind that for babies below one year, breast milk or formula should be major and it should not be replaced with coconut milk.

 For Toddlers and kids, you can add it to milkshakes, smoothies, soups, rice or curry.
 You can give maximum 1/2 cup of coconut milk per day.
 Dont give more amount than mentioned as it keeps the tummy full for long time and hence the child can not eat other foods.
 Also note that coconut milk cannot be used as a complete substitute for cows milk for toddlers and growing kids as its low in calcium and protein.